What if I'm that person?

 Exerting Your Best Effort

 Here's one of my favorite quotes on this subject, and it comes from Harry Potter and the Half Blood Prince.
 In this scene, Harry was given a crucial task to retrieve a memory from the new Defense against the Dark Arts teacher, Professor Horace Slughorn.
 Dumbledore asks about the status of this important task, and Harry is ashamed to report that he has not completed the task.
 How Professor Dumbledore responds is a great way to illustrate this idea.
-He doesn't really rebuke Harry, but rather emphasizes Harry's unique ability to succeed.
+He doesn't really rebuke Harry, but rather emphasizes Harry's unique ability to succeed.“I see,” said Dumbledore eventually, peering at Harry over the top of his half-moon spectacles and giving Harry the usual sensation that he was being X-rayed.
+“And you feel that you have exerted your very best efforts in this matter, do you?
+That you have exercised all of your considerable ingenuity?
+That you have left no depth of cunning unplumbed in your quest to retrieve the memory?”

 I like to think of this when I feel I have not achieved the outcome I was hoping for.
 Can I honestly say I have exerted my best efforts in the matter?
 Have I exercised all my considerable ingenuity?
 Have I left no depth of cunning unplumbed in my quest?